chenx32/MA615-Final-Project/README.md

 # MA615-Final-Project
-## Two csv files will be add in later!!!
+## When you try to run my files in your personal computer, remeber to change the reading path or working directory to read the data.
-## for shiny go to this link http://127.0.0.1:6566/ I could not publish due to some reason!!
+## Due to techinical reasons, I could not publish my Shiny App.
+Feel free to run my Shiny App (App.R).
+It is working in my laptop.
+Let me know if you have any questions running it!